Much more than just a recommendation...

 Issue a Warning

 If your customer repeatedly uses foul language and/or threatens you, advise them that you do not have to, nor will you, tolerate being spoken to in such a manner.
-Explain again that you are there to help, but warn them that you will terminate the call if you're on the phone or call security or the police if you're discussing the situation in person.
+Explain again that you are there to help, but warn them that you will terminate the call if you're on the phone or that you will leave if they do not calm down.

 Silent Treatment